thavlik/vpn-operator/README.md

           image: curlimages/curl:7.88.1
         # Overrides for the VPN Container.
 This container connects
         # to the VPN service using environment variables from the
         # Provider's credentials Secret.
-As all containers in a pod
+As all containers in a Pod
         # share the same network, it will connect all containers
         # to the VPN.
         vpn: